 - descriptions and diagrams of processed states (starting on page 12).

-Remember – MPI may review and change conversion factors each year.
+Remember – ww may review and change conversion factors each year.

 Permit holders need to use the greenweight information provided by the LFR to complete landing returns.

 LFRs must provide fishers with documents that help record the species, landed state, and greenweight of fish.